-Submissions have been received via a website and acts had the chance to build up support through social media, looking for likes and shares over several weeks.
+Submissions were received via a website and acts had the chance to build up support through social media, looking for likes and shares over several weeks.
 Submissions had to receive over 100 likes/shares in order to be considered by the jury.

-11 participants will compete in the national selection shows.
-Three of the 10 candidates have been selected as wildcards via online votes; the remaining participants were selected by the jury.
+11 participants competed in the national selection shows.
+Three of the 10 candidates were selected as wildcards via online votes; the remaining participants were selected by the jury.

-In the first two shows, candidates will perform their songs to the judges – as acoustic – so they can provide feedback.
-At the end of the second show, judges will pick one song for each candidate to be performed at the finals.
+In the first two shows, candidates performed their songs to the judges – as acoustic – so they can provide feedback.
+At the end of the second show, judges picked one song for each candidate to be performed at the finals.
 The first two shows took place on 9 and 16 February and the grand final on 3 March.

 Submissions were open to mid-October and there is a return of a national final, Beovizija; 17 contestants took part on 20 February.

-16 acts have been selected from the 108 submitted songs to appear in the Slovenian national final, Evrovizijska Melodija 2018 (EMA).
-The 16 acts will perform in one semi-final.
-Then, eight of them will qualify for the grand final, four through the viewers and four more through the jury.
-EMA 2018 will take place in February 2018, with a semi-final on 17 February and the final on 24 February.
-All performers will sing in Slovene in the finals.
-Two former Eurovision entries are among the 16 shortlisted – Tanja Ribic represented Slovenia in 1997 whilst ManuElla entered the contest in 2016.
+16 acts were selected from the 108 submitted songs to appear in the Slovenian national final, Evrovizijska Melodija 2018 (EMA).
+The 16 acts performed in one semi-final.
+Eight qualified for the grand final, four through the viewers and four more through the jury.
+EMA 2018 took place February 2018, with a semi-final on 17 February and the final on 24 February.
+Two former Eurovision entries were among the 16 shortlisted – Tanja Ribic represented Slovenia in 1997 whilst ManuElla entered the contest in 2016.